 Best Known For

-Steve Kroft is an American journalist and a longtime correspondent for 60 Minutes.
+Steve Kroft is an award-winning broadcast journalist known for his longtime stint with the program 60 Minutes.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 Then in 1980, Kroft landed his first job at a major American television network, working for the northeast news bureau at CBS in New York.
 After only a year with CBS, Kroft was named a correspondent and moved to the Dallas bureau, where he worked for two years.
 Three years later, Kroft won a promotion as foreign correspondent for the network's London bureau.
 There he immediately rose to prominence within the journalism world,

 winning an Emmy Award for his coverage of the 1984 assassination of Indian Prime Minister Indira Gandhi.
 Other prominent news stories Kroft covered during this period include the 1985 hijacking of TWA Flight 847 in Beirut; the Lebanese Civil War; and the sectarian violence between Catholics and Protestants in Northern Ireland.
 In 1987, Kroft shifted roles once again to work alongside Meredith Vieira on the newsmagazine series West 57th.